tobek/laminae/notes.md

     + more existential, like this is the nature of reality
     + maybe also like "understand all types of beings"
         * maybe was caught up in (or helped create) a conflict, and was totally humbled, and wants to learn and help prevent it from happening again
-            - conflict should have involved not understanding what a lamina was for
+            - conflict could have involved not understanding what a lamina was for
         * "the universe takes all types of people"
     + atonement
+        * she grew up dogmatic and sheltered in a royal family and participated in their evil deeds that felt good to her and were driven by perception of evil others
+        * civil war ensued, she was cast out, revelation when meeting the other side
+        * inspired her to write this fiction, and it took off
 - i can see her spreading word of laminae to different laminae
 - does she have ties to a community?
     + community destroyed in something connected to the beginning of her journey, or